-There are approximately 95,000,000 people living in Vietnam as of 2016, in a country about the size of New Mexico.
+There are approximately 98,000,000 people living in Vietnam, in a country about the size of New Mexico.
 The majority of Vietnamese practice Buddhism and Catholicism.

 Major exports of Vietnam are clothes, shoes, electronic, seafood, crude oil, coffee, wooden products, and machinery.

 With more than 9 million people living in capital, there are 6 million mopeds here!
 People call mopeds “little fish”—they’re everywhere.

 - Vietnam is a very young country—70% of population born after the war.

 - People come to Saigon for opportunities.
 In Cities such as Saigon, the wages are as follows: